maxlebedev/maleficer/README.md

         * The walls shift and can "swallow"
     - Terrain tiles.
 Grass that blocks LOS, water that ...?
     - Max HP as a resource (not for normal spells)
-    - Caves are sort of barren. and hard to traverse without blink
     - Cryomancer with lengthier stuns
         * 3 turn stun, and a 1-speed icicle projectile
 ### Enemies